ikks/tldrtranslate/README.md

 Under `zig-out/bin/` should be present `tldrtranslate` for your use.

 * [argos-API](https://github.com/Jaro-c/Argos-API) translate instance running, in port 8000
-* For spanish data to tweak the verb inflection
+* If you are translating to Spanish, [download data](https://igor.tamarapatino.org/tldrtranslate/resources/es/data.mdb.gz) to tweak the verb inflection and use the `-d path/to/directory/holding/data`, if there is an error, you will be instructed on how to install the inflection db.

 Feel free to clone and modify to suit your needs.
+Ideas, bug reports and PRs are welcome.

 ## Running an Argos API instance

-You will need to have python, argos-translate and api argos-translate or Docker and some Gigas of space for the models and the needed infrastructure.
+You will need to have Python, argos-translate and api-argos or Docker and some Gigas of space for the models and the needed infrastructure.

 Have an [Argos-API](https://github.com/Jaro-c/Argos-API) locally.
 To run it, with your language pairs you can issue on your virtualenv: